ldrcore/modelling/README.md

 List of allowed customizations:

 * Timestamp names.

-With this configuration the timestamp name defined on the package's config file will allow you to use your preferred name without having to add them manually either on the Blueprint or the Model itself.
+With this configuration the timestamp name defined on the package's config file will allow you to use your preferred name without having to add them manually either on the Blueprint, unfortunately Laravel does not provide an elegant way to override the base Model, so you will still need to use the Trait on your models.

 ## Connection